-Let’s say there is a blogger in a niche they love and they blog away to their hearts content.
-There income doesn’t magically come from people reading their writing.
-They make very from their blog in different ways.
+Let’s say there is a blogger in a niche they love and they blog away to their heart’s content.
+Their income doesn’t magically come from people reading their writing.
+They make money from their blog in different ways.
 They might have affiliate ads on their website, they can get paid for sponsored posts, create their own books, podcast or training course.
 It’s all related to their main theme, but they are still stacking opportunities.

 That’s where the idea of the feast and famine cycle comes in.
 When you have lots of gigs and regular clients, the money is coming in and you have your feast.
 However, if the gigs dry up or the sales fall, you could face a period of famine with little to no income coming in.

 A lot of people give up when they try something and it doesn’t work.
 Keep trying until you find the right balance for you and get regular customers or clients.